 Creating system image requires professional backup software, but how do you know which one is good?
 An ideal backup solution should be as easy to use as possible and offer automatic incremental backups so that you don't need to think about it or remember to do it once the system backup task is set up.

-Here we recommend using MiniTool ShadowMaker to create a system image for Windows 7/8/10.
-Let's see the details:
+Here we recommend using free Windows backup software - MiniTool ShadowMaker to create a system image for Windows 7/8/10.
+Let’s see the details:

-MiniTool ShadowMaker is professional system backup software released by MiniTool Solution Ltd. It can deal with all backup tasks including system backup, disk backup, partition backup, etc. Besides, it enables to schedule backup task so that you can set up when you need a backup and then put it aside to do the job.
-What's more, this free backup software works with Windows 7/8/10.
+MiniTool ShadowMaker is professional system backup software released by MiniTool Solution Ltd. It can deal with all backup tasks including file backup, system backup, disk/partition backup, etc. Besides, it enables to schedule backup task so that you can set up when you need a backup and then put it aside to do the job.
+What’s more, this free backup software works with Windows 7/8/10.

 Now follow the steps to back up Windows 7/8/10.

-Step 2.
+Step 3.
 Now navigate to Backup tab to select the source partitions and the destination location.
-Note that the system required partitions are selected by default, so you only need to choose the destination folder.
+Note that the system required partitions are selected by default, so you only need to choose the destination path (an external hard drive location is preferred).

-When you see the progress bar goes to the end, Windows 7 backup is finished.
-And you can use the backup image file to restore Windows to the state when the backup was created.
+When you see the progress bar goes to 100% in Manage, Windows 7 backup is finished.
+And you can use the backup image file to restore Windows to an earlier date when an accident occurs.

 You may need to know How to Restore System Using MiniTool ShadowMaker?